 Machars Visitors Guide

-Our fourth Machars-Rhins Guide for 2014 is now available !
+Our fifth Machars-Rhins Guide for 2015 is now available !
 Our distributors are delivering throughout the South of Scotland and Northern England in time for Easter and we are delivering via our volunteers to local venues in Dumfries and Galloway.

 Please let us know if you would like to have copies on hand for visitors and customers, by emailing firstname.lastname@example.org